About Tizard

 Since then we have worked with teachers, learners and schools to reevaluate an approach to early algebra pioneered by Caleb Gattegno and Georges Cuisenaire.
 Along the way we have developed small computer programs with learners in Year 2 (US Grade 1), facilitated online learning communities for teachers, curated teacher training materials and regularly presented our work at the conference of the UK Association of Teachers of Mathematics.

-To sample our work in progress please visit this interactive development platform.
+To sample our work in progress please sign in and remix.